 If you are not sure if your rice cooker can double as a steamer, double check its instruction manual and if your appliance came with a separate steam tray or basket and if it has a preset steam setting.
 The larger the cooker, the more you can cook; the size of the rice cooker will always dictate the amount of food you can steam.

 To use the steam function, vegetables should be cleaned and cut before they're placed in the basket.
 However, vegetables with stiff skin such as squash or pumpkin should be turned flesh down.

 Keep in mind that you can steam more than just vegetables-the steamer function can be a great way to tenderize meat for pulled beef or pork.
 If you're cooking meat or fish in your steamer you should always use foil to keep the flavors of the meat from seeping into the rice during the steaming process.

 Steaming in Your Rice Cooker

 Cooking white rice in a rice cooker usually takes around 35 minutes, but vegetables will steam-cook in a much shorter time—roughly from 5 to 15 minutes depending on the vegetables.
-For this reason, add the filled steam tray only part-way through the rice cooking cycle.
+To perfectly time both of your meal's sides, add your vegetables part-way through the rice cooking cycle.

-Larger vegetables such as squash or pumpkin will need to be done in more than one batch, with sections cut to size to fit properly in the basket.
-But steaming cycles are fast with a rice cooker, so even multiple cycles will steam quickly.
+Larger vegetables such as squash or pumpkin will need to be steamed in more than one batch, with sections cut to fit properly in the basket.
+However, steaming cycles are faster with a rice cooker, so even multiple cycles will steam large vegetables quick and efficiently.

-Experiment with the cooking time required for steaming meats—some meats require a hotter temperature than others.
-Ensure the meats you cook reach a safe cooking temperature, which you can monitor with a meat thermometer.
+You should experiment with the cooking time required for steaming meats as some meats require a hotter temperature than others.
+While steaming, it's important that you monitor your meat's temperature with a meat thermometer to ensure the meats you cook reach a safe cooking temperature.
 Chicken and other poultry should at least reach 165 F, while beef and pork must be cooked to at least 145 F.